Increase Your Sales and Conversions Through Instagram

 In March 2013, Nathan Chan launched Foundr Magazine, an online publication for young entrepreneurs, from his bedroom.
-He decided to focus on Instagram for the promotion of the publication.
-His early marketing plan consisted of posting several times a day with an inspirational quote imposed on an amazing photo.
-As he began to accumulate a following, he, of course, moved onto a variety of other marketing tactics, including incentives for followers to share his posts, contests win a free subscription and more.
+He decided to focus on Instagram for the promotion of the journal.
+His early marketing plan consisted of posting several times a day with an inspirational quote imposed on a fantastic photo.
+As he began to accumulate a following, he, of course, moved onto various other marketing tactics, including incentives for followers to share his posts, contests to win a free subscription, and more.
 Within a few months, he had 10,000 followers and soaring subscriptions.

-Using Instagram as a marketing tool for sales and other conversions can be profitable if done right.
-Below you will find a number of tips for strategies and tactics you should be using on Instagram.
+Using Instagram as a marketing tool for sales and other conversions can be profitable.
+Below you will find several tips for strategies and tactics you should be using on Instagram.

 This is your first step.
-Setting up this account will let you get metrics on your posts and stories, solid insights on your followers, and allow you to add information about your company – location, hours, phones numbers, etc., if you are seeking local customers.
+Setting up this account will let you get metrics on your posts and stories, solid insights on your followers, and allow you to add information about your company – location, hours, phone numbers, etc. if you are seeking local customers.
 It’s an easy process – do it now.

 - Instagram Ads

-Instagram is owned by Facebook and, because of this, uses the Facebook Ads platform.
-You can use this tool to target people based on interests, demographics, etc, and Facebook sorts all of this out for you.
-You are then reaching people who could actually become customers.
-And by all means, sweeten the pot with a discount, or better yet, a contest that they can enter and share with their friends.
-This is also a great venue for launching a new product.
+Facebook owns Instagram and, because of this, uses the Facebook Ads platform.
+You can use this tool to target people based on interests, demographics, etc., and Facebook sorts this out for you.
+You are then reaching people who could become customers.
+And by all means, sweeten the pot with a discount or a contest they can enter and share with their friends.
+This is also an excellent venue for launching a new product.